top of page

 12. Website Data & Cookies

-Our website may collect limited technical data including:
+Our website may collect limited technical data (IP, browser, device) for analytics and security purposes only.

 This information is used solely for analytics, website functionality and security purposes.